Truck / Container Monitoring System [TYPE: TR1030 / TR1039]

 After installation of the system, it is calibrated by Nucleonix Engineer by generating Profiles for trucks of various Models, Makes, Lengths and Heights.
 The data related to trucks are stored in a Calibration file.
 For every acquisition, TMS Software shows the available calibrated Truck profiles & asks the User to select the Truck profile.
 This data is used in reports to arrive at a logical conclusion on Contamination.
 Details are given in Appendix A. Re-Calibration is required every 1 year.

 After making connections, the COM port number must be identified.
 For this, Right click on ‘My computer’ icon on Desktop.
 Select Properties -> Device Manager -> Ports.
 You will find the COM port number.
 For eg. If you find ‘COM3’, it means that COM port number is 3.

 EXECUTING THE APPLICATION:

-A separate TMS Software has been designed in such a way that it provides accurate results and this will be provided along with the Personal Computer
+A seperate TMS Software has been designed in such a way that it provides accurate results and this will be provided along with the Personal Computer.

 Report Generation Criteria